-- J114.7 COMPLIANCE WITH NOTICE AND ORDER REQUIRED.
-It shall be unlawful for any person, firm or corporation to who or to which a notice and order to abate is directed pursuant to this Section to fail, neglect or refuse to obey such order within the time specified in such notice and order or, in the case of an appeal, within the time set by the Board of Grading Appeals. - J114.8 ABATEMENT BY COUNTY UPON FAILURE TO COMPLY WITH NOTICE AND ORDER TO ABATE.
-If the nuisance is not abated within the time set forth in the notice and order to abate or, in the case of an appeal by the date set by the Board of Grading Appeals, the Board of Supervisors may, without further notice or hearing, direct that the nuisance be abated by the County.
-Such abatement by the County shall not excuse any prior failure, neglect, or refusal to comply with the notice and order to abate and shall be in addition to whatever other remedies may be provided by this Code or other provisions of law. - J114.9 SUMMARY ABATEMENT BY COUNTY IN EMERGENCY.
-If the nuisance threatens imminent and substantial injury to persons or property which in the opinion of the Building Official requires immediate corrective measures, the Building Official may summarily abate such nuisance without complying with the provisions of subdivisions J114.3 through J114.8 of this Section; provided, that the Building Official shall give such notice to the owner of the property as may be practicable in the circumstances. - J114.10.
-RIGHT OF ENTRY.
-The Building Official or his or her authorized representative may enter any land at all reasonable times in order to carry out the purposes of this Appendix, including to inspect the same for compliance with this Appendix, abate public nuisances as defined herein or to perform any duty imposed upon the Building Official by this Code. - J114.11.
+J114.7 COMPLIANCE WITH NOTICE AND ORDER REQUIRED.
+It shall be unlawful for any person, firm or corporation to who or to which a notice and order to abate is directed pursuant to this Section to fail, neglect or refuse to obey such order within the time specified in such notice and order or, in the case of an appeal, within the time set by the Board of Grading Appeals.

+J114.8 ABATEMENT BY COUNTY UPON FAILURE TO COMPLY WITH NOTICE AND ORDER TO ABATE.
+If the nuisance is not abated within the time set forth in the notice and order to abate or, in the case of an appeal by the date set by the Board of Grading Appeals, the Board of Supervisors may, without further notice or hearing_and direct that the nuisance be abated by the County.
+Such abatement by the County shall not excuse any prior failure, neglect, or refusal to comply with the notice and order to abate and shall be in addition to whatever other remedies may be provided by this Code or other provisions of law.

+J114.9 SUMMARY ABATEMENT BY COUNTY IN EMERGENCY.
+If the nuisance threatens imminent and substantial injury to persons or property which is, in the opinion of the Building Official, so imminent as to requires immediate corrective measures, the Building OfficialCounty may summarily abate such nuisance without complying with the provisions of subdivisions J114.3 through J114.8 of this Section; provided, that the Building Official shall give such notice to the owner of the property as may be practicable in the circumstances.

+J114.10.
+MANNER OF ABATEMENT BY COUNTY; RIGHT OF ENTRY.
+Abatement by the County may be done directly by County personnel or through contractors in the same manner and subject to the same restrictions as public works.
+The County and its contractors may enter upon private property to effect such abatement.
+The Building Official or his or her authorized representative may enter any land at all reasonable times in order to carry out the purposes of this Appendix, including to inspect the same for compliance with this Appendix, abate public nuisances as defined herein or to perform any duty imposed upon the Building Official by this Code.

+J114.11.
 DETERMINING COST OF ABATEMENT WORK BY COUNTY.
 The Building Official shall keep an itemized account of the costs involved to investigate, respond to the public's concerns, and administer the enforcement actions necessary to require the property owner to abate the violation, including the actual of abatement by the County pursuant to subdivision J114.8 or J114.9 of this Section and, upon completion of the abatement work, shall prepare an itemized written cost report.
 The Building Official shall thereupon forward a copy of the report to the Clerk of the Board of Supervisors who shall set a date (at least 10 days after receipt of the report), time and place for a hearing before the Board of Supervisors respecting such report and any objections thereto.
 Notice of such hearing shall be served and posted at least 10 days prior to the hearing in the manner and subject to the conditions set forth in subdivision J114.4 of this Section with respect to the notice and order to abate.
-Such notice of hearing shall contain: - (1) The street address, if any, an a legal description sufficient for identification of the property affected by the report;
+Such notice of hearing shall contain:

+(1) The street address, if any, an a legal description sufficient for identification of the property affected by the report;